plan-d-io/Marstek-battery-controller/README.md

 - **Minimum SoC** / **Maximum SoC** — battery operating range
 - **Peak window start** — when your evening (or morning) peak typically begins
 - **Reserve target SoC** — how much battery you want available before the peak window starts
+- **Boost charge power** — how fast the battery can charge from the grid in boost mode
-- **Capacity tariff limit** — your monthly peak budget in watts (the integration won't let the battery push you over)
+- **Capacity tariff limit** — the maximum peak power this integration should respect:
+  * when charging from the grid in boost mode, it will never exceed this limit (meaning the battery will charge slower if other energy consumption is present)
+  * when storing reserve energy for a later peak in passive boost mode, the battery will start to discharge if it dectects peak consumption will exceed this value

-The remaining parameters (smoothing windows, send interval, battery capacity, boost charge power) are advanced and are filed under **Configuration** on the device page.
+The remaining parameters (smoothing windows, send interval, battery capacity) are advanced and are filed under **Configuration** on the device page.

 ### Validation rules